kastiglione/xcdo/README.md

 | `iphoneos` | `x86_64-apple-ios13.0.0` | **`arm64-apple-ios13.0`**  |
 | `iphonesimulator` | `x86_64-apple-ios13.0.0-simulator` | `x86_64-apple-ios13.0-simulator` |
 | `macosx` | `x86_64-apple-macosx10.14.0` | `x86_64-apple-macosx10.14` |

+#### Add `-save-temps` to `-v`

+Using `clang -v` or `swiftc -v` prints the underlying commands being run.
+These command lines might reference temp files, but they're deleted by default at the end of the command. `xcdo` adds `-save-temps` whenever `-v` is given, to allow the temp files to be inspected.

 ### Defaults for `swiftc`